 Crm J 572—Seminar in Comparative Policing (3 credits).
 Study of the history, organization, and policies of policing systems in selected countries and of transnational policing.

 Crm J 580—Women and the Criminal Justice System (3 credits).
 Criminal justice system's treatment of women offenders, victims, and professionals.

 Crm J 590—Practicum (6 credits).
 By interview only.
 Off-campus professional internship in selected criminal justice agencies.
 S, F grading.

-Crm J 592—Topics in Criminal Justice (3 credits).
+Crm J 592—Proseminar in Administration, Justice, and Applied Policy Studies (3 credits).
 May be repeated for credit; cumulative maximum 6 hours.
 Policy formation, administrative management, evaluation, research developments.
-Sample syllabus

 Crm J 600—Special Projects or Independent Study (Variable credit).
 S, F grading.